Discover new insights + new ways of thinking.

 Discover new ways of thinking about customers and leadership, and gain a deeper understanding about how you think and present.
 Learn Yale’s proprietary Insights Discovery Process, which builds on the latest theories in behavioral science.
-There’s also a healthy dose of self-discovery as faculty pushes you to challenge the intellectual rigor of your thinking.
+There’s also a healthy dose of self-discovery as faculty push you to challenge the intellectual rigor of your thinking.

 Generate insights that can drive meaningful change within an organization and learn from senior leadership about how your team’s ideas might be used during key client milestones.
 Having the support and guidance of faculty along the way will ensure that your final deliverables are both innovative and impactful.

 What will I learn?

 Rigorous critical thinking skills and the ability to translate learnings from data into strategic recommendations are valued in leaders across industries and sectors.
 Whether you’re going into consulting, strategy, design or marketing, you will benefit from learning how to more effectively and succinctly present your ideas in team meetings, oral presentations, and written PowerPoint slides.

 - Decision Making / Decision Science

 - Yale Insights Discovery Process